 The brief burning sensation you may feel in your eyes is commonly due to a minor irritation that disappears once your tears wash it out.
 However, if the burning sensation persists for more than a few hours, it may indicate a severe problem such as Pink Eye (conjunctivitis), Dry Eyes, Blepharitis or an allergic reaction.

 The only way to diagnose and treat burning eyes is by visiting your eye doctor.
-If you feel a persistent burning sensation in your eyes, talk to at , who will provide you with the relief you need.
+If you feel a persistent burning sensation in your eyes, talk to Dr. Maggie at Brain Vision Institute, who will provide you with the relief you need.

 What Eye Conditions Cause Burning Eyes